chrisant996/clink/docs/clink.md

 3. All directories listed in the `%CLINK_PATH%` environment variable, separated by semicolons.

 Lua scripts are loaded once and are only reloaded if forced because the scripts locations change, the `clink-reload` command is invoked (<kbd>Ctrl</kbd>+<kbd>X</kbd>,<kbd>Ctrl</kbd>+<kbd>R</kbd>), or the `lua.reload_scripts` setting changes (or is True).

+Run `clink info` to see the script paths for the current session.

 <a name="matchgenerators"/>